 You always see insight buttons on the front pages of your business’s social media platforms.
-These social networks may include Facebook, Instagram, Twitter, LinkedIn, and YouTube.
+These social networks may include Facebook, Instagram, X (formally known as Twitter), LinkedIn, and YouTube.
 For this blog, we will focus on the ever-popular Facebook as an example.

 What will clicking these insight buttons reveal about your business?
 Insights will take you on a journey to understand what works and doesn’t work with your social media business strategy.
 Insights will present your data in various forms, including activity, goals, and results.

 Activity insights show how many pieces of content you have posted for the week.
 These could be posts, stories, or paid ads.
 Consistency is key here.
 It’s essential to have a dynamic social media platform and to post often—but not too often.

 It also illuminates which social media platform is best for your business.
 Activity insights will show you where the holes are and help you determine where you should add more content to reach more followers.

 Having a business plan is vital for growth.
 Platforms like Facebook have monitoring options to help you set goals and track followers to your page and likes to your posts.
 As Facebook and Instagram are often connected, breaking your goals down even further by either platform is possible.

 Once you set your goal, you can monitor the progress of your audience’s growth.
 By having a weekly visual display of your progress, you may decide that you need to incorporate paid ads to satisfy your objectives.

 On Insights, you can view your platform’s organic and paid reach.
 Organic reach is the social media traffic you bring in from people liking and sharing content posted on your social media platforms.
 It’s important to encourage your customers and followers to like and share your posts to increase your organic reach.

 You can also determine which days of the week your posts are getting more likes and which times of the day your followers are most active on the platform.